The Louvre (song): Reception

-"The Louvre" received critical acclaim from music critics, with many praising its lyrics and production; it was also called a stand-out track on Melodrama.
+"The Louvre" received widespread critical acclaim from music critics, with many praising its lyrics and production; it was also called a stand-out track on Melodrama.
 In a review roundup for The Fader, editor Aimee Cliff said that Lorde captured the "self-importance of first love so well."
 Patrick D. McDermott compared the guitar outro to the work of The Cure or The Cranberries.
 Will Richards from DIY noted that a "rushed lyric half way through the second verse epitomises the whole record".
 Kitty Empire of The Guardian called it a "dazzling synthesis of pro-dramatics and originality", while Pitchfork's Stacey Anderson noted the song captured a "shared frequency of love just as irrepressibly grandiose as its sound".

 Several critics placed "The Louvre" on their year-end, best songs lists.
 Stereogum put the recording in the number 13 spot on its year-end list.
 On their year-end list, Vice editor Larry Fitzmaurice ranked the song at number 47, calling it one of the album's "weirdest moments".
 On Spin's year-end list, "The Louvre" was ranked at number nine, with the publication calling it one of Lorde's "strongest [songs] to date".
 Pitchfork ranked the track at number 42 of the year-end list, while on their retrospective list of the 200 Best Songs of the 2010s, "The Louvre" ranked at number 43.
 The publication praised Lorde for being able to take a "feeling everyone knows and transform it into something fresh".

 "The Louvre" entered the Recorded Music NZ Heatseeker Singles chart at number one on 26 June 2017.
 It also entered the NZ Artists Singles Chart at number five that week, before peaking at number four.
-It was certified gold by the Australian Recording Industry Association (ARIA) for exceeding 35,000 shipments.
+It was certified platinum by the Australian Recording Industry Association (ARIA) for exceeding 70,000 equivalent units.